briches/OpenSourceQuad/README.md

 Quadcopter flight firmware!

-Our end goal is to create future proof, easy-to-use and customizable firmware for any flight configuration ( which is quite the lofty goal, but we're working on it).
+The end goal is to create future proof, easy-to-use and customizable firmware for any flight configuration ( which is quite the lofty goal, but I'm working on it).
 <br /><br />